Describe simple experiments to show the production of electrostatic charges by friction and to show the detection of electrostatic charges

 Review Questions

-What observation would indicate that an electroscope has been positively charged?
+What observation on the electroscope tells you that it has been positively charged?

 Why does a neutral pith ball get attracted to both positively and negatively charged rods before it is touched?

-Describe how you could use the electroscope to determine whether an unknown object is positively or negatively charged.
+Describe how you could use the electroscope to determine whether an unknown object carries a positive or a negative charge.